CEVO: Comprehensive EVent Ontology Enhancing Cognitive Annotation: Use Cases

-Note that in our scenario, \texttt{example:headline1\#marry} is the assigned URI for the verb \texttt{marry} on the mentioned headline.
-By taking into account the previous annotation for \texttt{dbo:spouse} property, now we are empowered to link the \texttt{marry} relation on the headline directly to the property \texttt{dbpedia:spouse} due to the similar tag of the CEVO ontology.
+\texttt{:headline\#char=31,35} is the assigned URI for the verb \texttt{marry} in the headline mentioned.
+By taking into account the previous annotation for \texttt{dbp:spouse} property, we are now empowered to link the \texttt{marry} relation in the headline directly to the property \texttt{dbp:spouse} due to the similar tag of the CEVO event.
 This annotation is represented using WADM as follows: